- The Question: How can we save money when booking a popular cruise?

-How can we find discounts on a popular cruise?
+How can we save money when booking a popular cruise?

 I’m a parent looking to take a cruise the Royal Caribbean’s newest Oasis-class ship, Wonder of the Seas but for a family of 7 the prices are extremely high.
 We have two young babies, plus a 7, 11 and 13 YO.
 I was wondering if you had any deal recommendations or tips for saving money on a cruise on a popular new ship.